It’s easy to get lazy when a business can pick the low hanging fruit available in an easy marketplace.

 Here are the sort of things you should be watching…

-If you want to develop business mastery, it starts with expertise in direct marketing and sales.
+If you want to develop business mastery, it starts with an expertise in direct marketing and sales.
 And that means establishing the ability to measure the following factors :

 - Statistically valid testing at each stage of the sales process